destinymalone/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip-braking-the-surface/README.md

 Only runs, "x must be 3", if x = 3 is true

-Always wil run, "This runs no matter what", even if x != 3
+Always will run, "This runs no matter what", even if x != 3

 ````java